Locations:

 How to reduce cognitive dissonance

-So, how can you make sure your actions and values are aligned?
-And how can you minimize internal and external conflict when you have cognitive dissonance?
-Dr. Prewitt suggests the following:
+Here are some ways to make sure your actions and values are aligned so that you can minimize internal and external conflict when you have cognitive dissonance:

+• Table the discussion and walk away if you need to.
 Sometimes, when you’re faced with difficult decisions in the moment, it’s best to take a break and revisit it later when all parties have processed what’s happened.
-This is especially true if you’re caught up in a toxic work environment.
+This is especially true if you’re caught up in a toxic work environment and struggle to align your values with those of the company or supervisor you work for.

-Take the recycling example from earlier: If recycling isn’t available in your community, you could advocate for it at city hall, create a community discussion about starting a recycling program or find a nearby recycling center to better align with your values.
+• Take action.
+Sometimes, new information leads to cognitive dissonance, but that also allows you to take new actions you may not have thought about taking before.
+For example, if you care about recycling but you don’t have access to those services, you could advocate for it at city hall, create a community discussion about starting a recycling program or find a nearby recycling center to better align with your values.

+• Challenge your beliefs.
 At the end of the day, it’s good to challenge what you believe.
 That’s how we grow and evolve into better people.
-When you discover new information and you’re faced with the uncomfortable decision to … well, make decisions, embrace a positive outlook.
+When you discover new information and you’re faced with the uncomfortable decision to … well, make decisions, embracing a positive outlook can help you feel like you’re on the right track without compromising who you are as an individual.

 “As young people evolve into adulthood, they often begin questioning what gives them meaning.
 Oftentimes, their values and beliefs are closely aligned with their parents or caregivers,” says Dr. Prewitt.
 “As they gain more independence, they realize some of those beliefs might be holding them back or don’t add up in the way they used to, so they start reevaluating their beliefs.
 That can be a positive thing.”